Prevent late payments on your credit card

 Here are some tips to avoid finding yourself in credit card debt.

-Probably the easiest step to take is to set up automatic payments from your chequing account to your credit card each month.
+Probably the easiest step to take is to set up scheduled payments from your chequing account to your credit card each month.
 This way, as long as you have sufficient funds in your account on each due date, you know that the payments will be made on time.
-To set these up, just register for online banking.
-Once registered, you can log into your account, view statements and balance information, and set up a recurring or future dated payment to your credit card.
+To set these up, register for online banking.
+Once registered, you can sign on to your account, view statements and balance information and set up a recurring or future dated payment to your credit card.
 The option to complete recurring transfers to your credit card is located on the navigation panel under "Transfers."